Anak-2/Anak-2.github.io/README.md

 # VanillaJS Project

-This project is to clone coding a momentum app
+This project is cloning a momentum app withe vanillaJS